fpl/lovergine.com/posts/2024-08-18-a-dive-into-guix.md

 of `shepherd` as an alternative Guile-based _init system_ and the rolling-on distribution style.
 The non-FHS basic organization of the filesystem could also pose some problems to install software that are strictly dependent on that, that's for sure a good reason to use Guix-on-Debian instead of Guix-the-system only.
+That issue is also partially mitigated by a combination of a container technology support, and an FHS emulation layer.

 In my opinion, the whole thing is quite interesting for building development environments and exploring reproducible deployment systems.